ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 			<td><b>Quantum Recombobulator</b></td>
 			<td><details>
 				<summary>Reroll an interactable once. <small>[Cooldown: 60 s]</small></summary>
-					Reroll an interactable into a different one which is valid for the current stage.
-Only works once per interactable.
+				<small>Reroll an interactable into a different one which is valid for the current stage.
+Only works once per interactable.</small>
 			</details></td>
 			<td><ul>
 			</ul></td>